 2.1 Normative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
-For non-specific references, the latest version of the reference document (including any amendments) applies.
+For non-specific references, the latest version of the referenced document (including any amendments) applies.

 The following referenced documents are necessary for the application of the present document.